COVID-19 and payroll tax relief

 Confirmation of eligibility and what happens next

-To access payroll tax relief, an employer must ensure it is listed on the DTBI Business Hardship Register.
+To access payroll tax relief, an employer must ensure it is listed on the DITT Business Hardship Register and this listing is maintained.

 All employers MUST continue to lodge payroll tax returns through INTRA, the online lodgement portal, by the respective due dates.
 This will enable monthly waiver and deferral amounts to be processed.